 The McCalla Professorships, named after the first Dean of the Faculty of Graduate Studies and Research, provide faculty members with an opportunity to explore and implement strategies integrating their research and teaching.
 Recipients, nominated by their Faculty, are outstanding academics who have made significant contributions to their field of research, teaching and learning.
-The 2016-2017 awards provide funding for research and teaching initiatives.
-These awards are tenable at the University of Alberta.
+The 2017-2018 awards provide funding for research and teaching initiatives at the University of Alberta.

 Faculty of Agricultural, Life and Environmental Sciences